 The SC community has worked to develop, analyze, and assess FMS planning, resourcing, and execution.
-Together with stakeholders across the interagency, in particular DoS, DSCA has begun to implement a robust set of initiatives aimed at addressing SC challenges, in particular those associated with FMS.
+Together with stakeholders across the interagency, in particular DoS, DSCA has begun to implement a robust set of initiatives aimed at addressing SC challenges, in particular those associated with FMS

 A key tool to support our foreign policy objectives, FMS can help to shape the international environment, develop interoperability with partners, improve access, and build strategic, operational, and personal partnerships.
-All FMS transactions, consistent with the provisions of the Arms Export Control Act of 1976, are intended to ensure that 1) each sale is of mutual benefit to both the U.S. and the partner, 2) the technology will be protected, and 3) the transfer is consistent with core U.S. values.
+All FMS transactions, consistent with the provisions of the Arms Export Control Act of 1976, are intended to ensure that 1) each sale is of mutual benefit to both the U.S. and the partner, 2) the technology will be protected, and 3) the transfer is consistent with core U.S.

 The majority of FMS cases are shepherded through the process relatively quickly.
 A small number, however, may take more time as the interagency and Congress engage in a deliberate review to ensure that the necessary statutory and policy criteria are met.
-Despite this, the volume of cases processed has in fact grown from a threeyear average value of \$12.5 billion in Fiscal Year (FY) 2005 to \$36 billion in 2016.
+Despite this, the volume of cases processed has in fact grown from a three-year average value of \$12.5 billion in Fiscal Year (FY) 2005 to \$36 billion in 2016.
 In FY 2016 alone, DSCA executed 1,700 new FMS cases along with approximately 4,000 modifications or amendments to existing sales.
 Today, our partners are expecting more deliveries on accelerated timelines at the same time that international competition in defense trade is increasing.
 Despite this, the United States remains the global SC partner of choice.
 We deliver not only the most effective defense systems to our partners, but we also ensure a "Total Package" approach that includes the provision of training, maintenance, and sustainment, to achieve full spectrum capability.
 That being said, there is always room for improvement.
-Initiatives underway, championed by DSCA, support five distinct elements of the FMS process:
+Initiatives underway, championed by DSCA, support five distinct elements of the FMS process: • Partner Nation.

-- Partner Nation.
 The Geographic Combatant Commands are working with partners and allies to more clearly define their requirements up-front.
-This will accelerate the technology transfer and contracting decisions necessary to more rapidly deliver defense articles and services down the line. - Case Development.
-DSCA is partnering with the Military Departments to streamline and improve the development of FMS cases to identify best practices that will result in greater efficiency, transparency, and improved resource allocation. - Technology Security.
+This will accelerate the technology transfer and contracting decisions necessary to more rapidly deliver defense articles and services down the line.

+Case Development.
+DSCA is partnering with the Military Departments to streamline and improve the development of FMS cases to identify best practices that will result in greater efficiency, transparency, and improved resource alloing with interagency stakeholders early in the FMS process to flag potential concerns, such as regional stability and human rights issues, to help manage partner nation expectations and ensure arms transfer deliberations are well-informed and consistent with statutory authorities.

+Technology Security.
 DSCA is working with the technology security community to explore new approaches to provide more protection and safeguards for U.S. defense technology while benefiting industry and partner nations.

-Foreign Policy.
-Under the guidance of the Department of State, DSCA is work- - Foreign Policy.
-Under the guidance of the Department of State, DSCA is working with interagency stakeholders early in the FMS process to flag potential concerns, such as regional stability and human rights issues, to help manage partner nation expectations and ensure arms transfer deliberations are well-informed and consistent with statutory authorities. - Acquisition.
-DSCA, the Military Departments, and the Office of the Under Secretary of Defense for Acquisition, Technology and Logistics office are looking at ways to protect manpower within the DoD acquisition community, train acquisition professionals who use the DoD acquisition process to support FMS, and develop creative contracting strategies that support both FMS and domestic purchases.
+• Foreign Policy.
+Under the guidance of the Department of State, DSCA is work-

+Acquisition.
+DSCA, the Military Departments, and the Office of the Under Secretary of Defense for Acquisition, Technology and Logistics office are looking at ways to protect manpower within the DoD acquisition community, train acquisition professionals who use the DoD acquisition process to support FMS, and develop creative contracting strategies that support both FMS and domestic pur-